sv-oss/github-pr-labels-buildkite-plugin/README.md

 ## Pre-requisites for private repositories

-When using with a private github repository, a valid GitHub token (PAT) must be provided.
+When using with a private repository, a valid GitHub token (PAT) must be provided.
 It can be provided either inside an environment variable or inside a file.
 Other plugins can be used before this plugin to set up the token.